rifqhiyr/webstore/README.md

 4. Must use pure css

-5. I put the design in src/design
+5. I put the design in src/assets/design

+6. Development process will use git flow, you should work in your own branch and create a merge request to staging branch (develop)